getodk/governance/GOVERNANCE.md

 Contributors can also help by providing feedback helping new users recommending the project to others, testing and reporting or fixing bugs, requesting new features, writing and updating software, creating artwork, writing or updating documentation, and translating.

-The [ODK Forum development Category](https://forum.opendatakit.org/c/development) is the most appropriate place for a contributor to ask for help when making their first contribution.
+The [ODK Forum Development Category](https://forum.opendatakit.org/c/development) is the most appropriate place for a contributor to ask for help when making their first contribution.

 ## <a name="decision-making-process"></a>Decision making process